Solved! Here’s Why Your Hard-Boiled Eggs Have Green Yolks

 Whether you’re making deviled eggs for a summer picnic or whipping up egg salad for sandwiches, it’s extremely disconcerting when you slice open that first egg and discover the dreaded green hard-boiled egg yolk waiting inside.
 What’s going on?

-Many of us feel pretty confident about how to make scrambled eggs and even how to peel hard-boiled eggs, but this Dr. Seuss stuff can be baffling.
+Many of us feel pretty confident about how to make scrambled eggs and even how to peel or cut hard-boiled eggs, but this Dr. Seuss stuff can be baffling.
 Are those green egg yolks safe to eat—and, if so, will they taste weird?
 Can your favorite fluffy scrambled eggs turn green too?
 And while we’re at it, do eggs need to be refrigerated?
 We’ve assembled all the info you need to avoid cooking up a batch of eggs with green yolks.

 Get Reader’s Digest’s Read Up newsletter for more food facts, travel, tech and humor all week long.

 It’s all about heat, according to Dawn M. Bohn, PhD, a teaching associate professor in the Department of Food Science and Human Nutrition at University of Illinois at Urbana-Champaign.
 Just like overcooking can screw up a batch of scrambled eggs, aggressively boiling eggs will cause a green hard-boiled egg yolk.
 “When an egg is cooked for too long and/or at too high a temperature, the sulfur in the egg white combines with the iron in the yolk and creates ferrous sulfide, which has a green tint,” she explains.